ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/angularjs/index.md

 [[note]]
 | **Self Contained Bundles**
 | <br/>
-| Do **not** include both ag-Grid Community and ag-Grid-Enterprise self contained bundles.
+| Do **not** include both AG Grid Community and AG Grid Enterprise self contained bundles.
-| The ag-Grid-Enterprise bundle contains ag-Grid Community within it.
+| The AG Grid Enterprise bundle contains AG Grid Community within it.

-The creation of the Grid would be the same as the ag-Grid example above.
+The creation of the Grid would be the same as the AG Grid example above.

-### ag-Grid Enterprise Bundle Types
+### AG Grid Enterprise Bundle Types

-Again similar to ag-Grid, ag-Grid-Enterprise has 4 bundles:
+Again similar to AG Grid, AG Grid Enterprise has 4 bundles:

 - dist/ag-grid-enterprise.js -> standard bundle containing JavaScript and CSS
 - dist/ag-grid-enterprise.min.js -> minified bundle containing JavaScript and CSS